 RESEARCH

-Inscribed skull vessel on display at the British Museum and incorporating practitioner strategies for handling in Tantra: Enlightenment to Revolution, 2020-21
+Inscribed skull vessel on display at the British Museum using practitioner strategies for appropriate care for Tantra: Enlightenment to Revolution, 2020-21

 CURRENT AND UPCOMING PROJECTS

-(above) Working with colleagues at the National Museum of Bhutan on the natural history specimens
+(above) Working with colleagues at the National Museum of Bhutan on the natural history specimens, 2023

-(left) Managing the effects of high humidity on textiles
+(left) Managing the effects of high humidity on textiles, 2023

 PAST PROJECTS